hoanbi1812000/hoanbi1812000/README.md

 #### ⭐ Recent Stars

-- [opa334/TrollStore](https://github.com/opa334/TrollStore) - Jailed iOS app that can install IPAs permanently with arbitary entitlements and root helpers because it trolls Apple (today)
+- [opa334/TrollStore](https://github.com/opa334/TrollStore) - Jailed iOS app that can install IPAs permanently with arbitary entitlements and root helpers because it trolls Apple (1 day ago)
-- [sd-webui/stable-diffusion-webui](https://github.com/sd-webui/stable-diffusion-webui) - Stable Diffusion web UI (4 days ago)
+- [sd-webui/stable-diffusion-webui](https://github.com/sd-webui/stable-diffusion-webui) - Stable Diffusion web UI (5 days ago)
 - [gskinnerTeam/flutter-wonderous-app](https://github.com/gskinnerTeam/flutter-wonderous-app) - A showcase app for the Flutter SDK.
 Wonderous will educate and entertain as you uncover information about some of the most famous structures in the world.
 (1 week ago)
 - [berthubert/googerteller](https://github.com/berthubert/googerteller) - audible feedback on just how much your browsing feeds into google (1 week ago)
 - [karanpratapsingh/system-design](https://github.com/karanpratapsingh/system-design) - Learn how to design systems at scale and prepare for system design interviews (2 weeks ago)
 - [CompVis/stable-diffusion](https://github.com/CompVis/stable-diffusion) - A latent text-to-image diffusion model (2 weeks ago)
 - [runsidekick/sidekick](https://github.com/runsidekick/sidekick) - Free and open-source live application debugger.
 Like chrome dev tools but for your backend (3 weeks ago)
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
-(3 weeks ago)
+(4 weeks ago)
 - [Nickyie/Cybersecurity-Resources](https://github.com/Nickyie/Cybersecurity-Resources) - A Library of various cybersecurity resources (4 weeks ago)
 - [gfodor/p2pcf](https://github.com/gfodor/p2pcf) - Low cost, low effort P2P WebRTC serverless signalling using Cloudflare Workers (1 month ago)